ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/apis/partner/index.md

 #### Universal Ids

 Partner API will now use Universal Ids for all its endpoints .
-The universal Ids can be fetched using the <a href="/products-and-docs/apis/discovery-api/v2/">Discovery API</a> .
+The universal Ids can be fetched using the <a href="/products-and-docs/apis/discovery-feed/">Discovery Feed</a> or
+ <a href="/products-and-docs/apis/discovery-api/v2/">Discovery API</a> .

 ### Best Practices